TIBCOSoftware/tcapim-samples/api-analytics/elastic_stack/README.md

 # API Analytics with Elastic Stack
 **[Elastic Stack](https://www.elastic.co/elastic-stack)** is well known for its powerful data indexing, searching and analytics capabilities.
 The samples provided in this folder will help to quickly set up the elastic stack along with sample dashboards on Kubernetes and Docker Swarm.

-These samples were designed for TIBCO Mashery® Local, though it would be possible to the TIBCO Cloud Mashery ECLS along with Logstash websocket receiver to analyse the TIBCO Cloud Mashery API traffic.
+These samples were designed for TIBCO Cloud™ API Management - Local Edition, though it would be possible to the TIBCO Cloud™ API Management ECLS along with Logstash websocket receiver to analyse the TIBCO Cloud Mashery API traffic.

-Tested with TIBCO Mashery® Local 5.3.1 and should be compatible with newer versions.
+Tested with TIBCO Cloud™ API Management - Local Edition 5.3.1 and should be compatible with newer versions.

 ## Table of Contents
 1. [High-Level Design](#high-level-design)